Model-based causal feature selection for general response types: Abstract

 \section{Abstract}

 Discovering causal relationships from observational data is a fundamental yet challenging task.
-In some applications, it may suffice to learn the causal features of a given response variable, instead of learning the entire underlying causal structure.
-Invariant causal prediction \citep[ICP,][]{peters2016causal} is a method for causal feature selection which requires data from heterogeneous settings.
-ICP assumes that the mechanism for generating the response from its direct causes is the same in all settings and exploits this invariance to output a subset of the causal features.
-The framework of ICP has been extended to general additive noise models and to nonparametric settings using conditional independence testing.
-However, nonparametric conditional independence testing often suffers from low power (or poor type I error control) and the aforementioned parametric models are not suitable for applications in which the response is not measured on a continuous scale, but rather reflects categories or counts.
-To bridge this gap, we develop ICP in the context of transformation models (\tram{s}), allowing for continuous, categorical, count-type, and uninformatively censored responses (we show that, in general, these model classes do not allow for identifiability when there is no exogenous heterogeneity).
-We propose \tram-GCM, a test for invariance of a subset of covariates, based on the expected conditional covariance between environments and score residuals which satisfies uniform asymptotic level guarantees.
-For the special case of linear shift \tram{s}, we propose an additional invariance test, \tram-Wald, based on the Wald statistic.
-We implement both proposed methods in the open-source \proglang{R}~package \pkg{tramicp} and show in simulations that under the correct model specification, our approach empirically yields higher power than nonparametric ICP based on conditional independence testing.
+Invariant causal prediction \citep[ICP,][]{peters2016causal} is a method for causal feature selection which requires data from heterogeneous settings and exploits that causal models are invariant.
+ICP has been extended to general additive noise models and to nonparametric settings using conditional independence tests.
+However, the latter often suffer from low power (or poor type I error control) and additive noise models are not suitable for applications in which the response is not measured on a continuous scale, but reflects categories or counts.
+Here, we develop transformation-model (\tram) based ICP, allowing for continuous, categorical, count-type, and uninformatively censored responses (these model classes, generally, do not allow for identifiability when there is no exogenous heterogeneity).
+As an invariance test, we propose \tram-GCM based on the expected conditional covariance between environments and score residuals with uniform asymptotic level guarantees.
+For the special case of linear shift \tram{s}, we also consider \tram-Wald, which tests invariance based on the Wald statistic.
+We provide an open-source \proglang{R}~package \pkg{tramicp} and evaluate our approach on simulated data and in a case study investigating causal features of survival in critically ill patients.